aarpon/hrm_docs/docs/admin/configure_omero.rst

 OMERO connector
 ***************

-For setting up the `HRM-OMERO Connetor <https://pypi.org/project/hrm-omero/>`_ please first follow the installation instructions from the project's documentation.
+For setting up the `HRM-OMERO Connector <https://pypi.org/project/hrm-omero/>`_ please first follow the installation instructions from the project's documentation.

 Then enable the OMERO connector by setting the value of ``$omero_transfers`` to ``true``